 How do I know if I have a mis-match?

 There are a variety of malfunctions because of the different combinations of possible mismatches on the wiring orders.
 The most common error message you will see is “EEEE”.
 This error also shows when the enail is on but the coil is unplugged.

 You can be certain that you have a mismatch if the enail controller screen reads EEEE.
 Not only does the EEEE error message show during a mismatch or unplugged coil; but also at the end of the coil life, when the sensor finally fails.

 The heater may need to be changed out for a new heat coil that has the same wiring order to match your controller box.
 For example the standard wiring for controllers and coils on this site is: PIN1=AC load, PIN2=AC load, PIN3=TC+, PIN4=TC-, PIN5=GND (see the next picture to get an idea of where the pins are.
 They should be labeled with numbers next to them.

 The easy way to find your heat coil pin wiring order:

-The first and easiest way is to e-mail the company you bought your original gear from.
-Ask “Will you please tell me what the wiring order is for the pins 1-5 on the XLR plug?
+The first and easiest way is to message the company you bought your original gear from.
+Just ask “Will you please tell me what the wiring order is for the pins 1-5 on the XLR plug?
 They understand what you mean.

-First, unscrew the plastic piece from the metal plug on the end.
-See the pictures below for an illustration of where to twist.
-Now, pull the plastic piece back with the protective sheath to reveal the inside.
-You will see a plastic guard that goes around the soldered pins.
-Carefully pull the whole piece out of the metal housing and remove the plastic guard.
+Step 3: Carefully separate the metal housing from the pins and remove the plastic guard from around the outside.
 Note: the plastic guard can be stiff and tricky.
 If you break it just use one thin layer of electrical tape to wrap around the pins once.
-Note: too much tape will make it hard to replace inside the metal housing.
+2nd Note: too much tape will make it hard to replace inside the metal housing.